-- Should be enrolled at AU and should be eligible for financial support. - Should have completed a minimum of 30 credit hours. - Should have a minimum CGPA of 2.5. - Should not have been subject to a disciplinary penalty by AU Student Disciplinary Committee, except for verbal or written warnings. - Should not be beneficiating from an external aid or internal scholarship, except for discounts described in AU's relevant regulations.
+- Should be enrolled at AU and should be eligible for financial support. - Should not have been subject to a disciplinary penalty by AU Student Disciplinary Committee, except for verbal or written warnings. - Should not be beneficiating from an external aid or internal scholarship, except for discounts described in AU's relevant regulations.